The Birthday Bash III: “Raving is like deep meditation”

 I was living in London and wanted to find somewhere exciting to celebrate my birthday on December 3rd 1993.
 I flicked through a TimeOut magazine and stumbled upon this place called The Paradise that seemed to have some remarkably long opening hours, so that’s where we went.
 And that’s where I heard jungle for the first time – in the mainroom of the legendary Paradise Club in Islington.
 So that was pretty much a straight to the heart of things kind of kick-off.

 I had no idea what I had heard, though.
 Afterwards I described it as ”really fast, dark techno” in my diary.
-Later on that month, on New Year’s Eve, I went to The Marquee for New Year’s Eve, and that’s when it really clicked.
+Later on that month, on New Year’s Eve, I went to The Marquee for New Year’s Eve (Kenny Ken, Ellis Dee, Ray Keith, Slipmatt, DMS and Bassline Smith on the lineup!, and that’s when it really clicked.
 I recognized my first tunes (the original version of Champion Sound and Renegade Snares (Foul Play remix)) and started to realize what was going on – that the dj’s on stage were actually mixing vinyls, not playing about with drum machines and sound effects.
-Never looked back since that night.
+I never looked back since that night.

 Why do you love jungle?

 The original jungle sounds had me completely hypnotized.
 The music felt so new and groundbreaking to me; this was going to change the world, I knew it, and I was going to help make it happen.
 I felt that it had the composition and the complexity of classical music combined with the sonic energies of a death metal concert.
 And a dance floor intensity that blew me away.
 If you have the stamina for it, jungle is the best dance music in the world.
 Some people say they find it impossible to dance to.
 Those people have absolutely no ear for music.
 Or maybe they’re really into ketamine.